cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 * `camera` - See <code>[CAMERA_DIRECTION](#camera_Settings.CameraDirection)</code> - Defaults to front camera/code>
 * `toBack` - Defaults to false - Set to true if you want your html in front of your preview
 * `tapPhoto` - Defaults to true - Does not work if toBack is set to false in which case you use the takePicture method
+* `tapFocus` - Defaults to false - Allows the user to tap to focus, when the view is in the foreground
 * `previewDrag` - Defaults to false - Does not work if toBack is set to false

 ```javascript